 \subsection{Cosmic rays in SB region}

-It is well accepted that CRs are accelerated in SN shocks via Fermi mechanism up to energies of $\sim 10^{15}$ eV \citep{bell2004MNRAS550B}.
-Similarly, CRs can be accelerated up to higher energies in a special and most powerful SNe type called HNe.
-These HNe can provide CRs with energies as high as $\rm \sim 10^{17} \, eV$ \citep{He_2013, 2018SSRv..214...41B}.
-Therefore, CRs are injected with a rate of $ Q(E) = N \, E^{-\alpha}$, in units of $\rm \left[ GeV^{-1}\, s^{-1}\right]$ where $\alpha \sim 2$ and the normalization constant $N$ is calculated using the total CR luminosity
+It is well accepted that CRs are accelerated in SN shocks via the Fermi mechanism up to energies of $\sim 10^{15}$ eV \citep{bell2004MNRAS550B}.
+Similarly, CRs can be accelerated up to higher energies in a special and most powerful SN type called HN.
+These HNe can provide CRs with energies as high as $\rm \sim 10^{17} \, eV$ \citep{PhysRevD.76.083009, He_2013, 2018SSRv..214...41B}.
+Therefore, CRs are injected by SNe and/or HNe into the SB region with a rate of $ Q(E) = N \, E^{-\alpha}$, where $\alpha$ is the spectral index and the normalization constant $N$ in units of $\rm \left[ GeV^{-1}\, s^{-1}\right]$, is calculated using the total CR luminosity

+where $f= R_{\rm hn}/R_{\rm sn}$ is the ratio of HN to SN rates, $E_{\rm CR, hn} \left( E_{\rm CR, sn} \right)$ is the CR energy provided by HNe (SNe).
+We simplify the above equation defining the term in the parenthesis as the effective or average energy of CR supplied for both SNe or HNe

-where $\eta$ is the fraction of energy transferred from the HN to CRs acceleration, $R_{\rm HN}$ is the HN rate and $E_{\rm HN}$ is the typical energy released in a HN.
+where $\eta_{\rm hn} (\eta_{\rm sn})$ is the fraction of energy transferred from HN (SN) to CR acceleration, and $E_{\rm k,hn} (E_{\rm k, sn})$ is the typical energy released in a HNe (SNe).
 The terminology CRs refers to both electrons and protons.
-The ratio of number density of protons $N_p$ is higher in SBGs compared to electrons $N_e$ number density and $N_p \sim 50 N_e$ \citep{Torres_2004}.
-It is worth noting that once protons are injected into the interstellar medium (ISM) these could be re-accelerated via stochastic processes through alfv\'en turbulence with velocity of $V_A \approx \frac{B}{\sqrt{4\pi m_{p} n_{g}}}$ where $m_p$ is the proton mass and $n_g$ is the average number density of the gas in the starforming region \citep{2009MNRAS.400..248O}.
+The proton density, $N_{\rm p}$, is higher in SBGs compared to the electron density, $N_{\rm e}$, ($\frac{N_{\rm p}}{N_{\rm e}} \sim 50$) \citep{Torres_2004}.
+The steady-state of CR spectrum can be approximated as \citep{2014ApJ...780..137Y, 2013MNRAS.430.3171L}